leafcloudhq/documentation-rtd/docs/private-llm/setup-private-llm.md

 ### Is Setting Up a Private LLM Right for You?

-The good news is, setting up a private LLM has become more approachable thanks to a growing range of open-source tools and pre-trained models.
+Setting up a private LLM has become more approachable thanks to a growing range of open-source tools and pre-trained models.
 While some technical expertise is still required, the process is no longer limited to just large organizations with extensive resources.

 If you're intrigued by the potential of private LLMs and have a basic understanding of relevant technologies, don't be discouraged!
 This guide provides a roadmap to get you started.

+The full code of this tutorial can be found here [https://github.com/leafcloudhq/private-llm-demo]

 ## The Setup

-Here's a breakdown of the tools and technologies involved in setting up your private LLM environment:
+Here's a breakdown of the tools and technologies involved

 - **Managed Kubernetes Cluster with Gardener**: Gardener simplifies the creation and management of a Kubernetes cluster, which acts as the underlying platform for running your LLM model.
-- **Ollama**: Ollama is an open-source tool specifically designed for running large language models efficiently within a Kubernetes environment.
+- **Ollama**: An open-source tool specifically designed for running large language models efficiently within a Kubernetes environment.
-- **AnythingLLM**: AnythingLLM provides a user interface and functionalities for interacting with your LLM model.
+- **AnythingLLM**: Provides a user interface and functionalities for interacting with your LLM model.
 It allows you to manage tasks, user access, and potentially fine-tune the model.
-- **Ingress NGINX**: Ingress NGINX acts as a traffic director, routing incoming requests to the appropriate components within your LLM setup.
+- **Ingress NGINX**: Acts as a traffic director, routing incoming requests to the appropriate components within your LLM setup.
-- **Certbot**: Certbot automates the management of SSL certificates, ensuring secure communication within your private LLM environment.
+- **Certbot**: Automates the management of SSL certificates, ensuring secure communication within your private LLM environment.
-- **chromadb**: ChromaDB is an open-source database that stores LLM embeddings.
-It enables you to add documents to your LLM model, allowing you to customize the model's responses based on specific documents or contexts..
+- **chromadb**: An open-source database that stores LLM embeddings.
+It enables you to add documents to your LLM model, allowing you to customize the model's responses based on specific documents or contexts.

 This combination of open-source tools provides a secure and customizable foundation for leveraging the power of private large language models.